vaclavsvejcar/svejcar-dev/content/drafts/2019-10-11-using-sass-with-hakyll.md

 tags: hakyll, haskell, meta, sass
 ---

 In last few years, _CSS_ changed a lot.
-Many new features were added, such as [Flexbox][css-flexbox], [Media Queries][css-media] and [animations][css-animations], but other things, such as using some kind of _variables_ or _modules_ for better organizing of source code are still not so great.
+Many new features were added, such as [Flexbox][css-flexbox], [Media Queries][css-media] and [animations][css-animations], but other things, such as using some kind of _variables_ or _modules_ that would allow better organizing of source code are still not so great.
 This is where _CSS preprocessors_ come into play.
-And since I always had great experience with [Sass][sass] preprocessor, I decided to use if for this blog, written using [Hakyll][hakyll] static sites generator.
+And since I always had great experience with [Sass][sass] preprocessor, I decided to use if for this blog, written using [Hakyll][hakyll] static site generator.

 Unfortunately there's no built-in support for _Sass_ or any other _CSS preprocessor_ in _Hakyll_, but adding it is pretty straightforward and doesn't require much coding.
 In this blog post, I decided to sum up this process, both for future myself and for anyone else who'd try to solve the same problem.